 Information will be available on the school website and in advisory.
 The Capstone Project Student Handbook will be an invaluable resource in your child's Capstone journey.
 It contains timelines, sample forms, explanation of tasks, and a full description of the three major components of the project.
-Please remind your child not to rip pages from the handbook.
-Make copies or access the documents online.
+The Capstone Handbook, proposal form, and other documents can be accessed online.
+Failure to turn in Capstone assignments on time will result in the loss of privileges, including exemption from midterm and final exams.

-Lynn M. Coffin lcoffin@sheltonpublicschools.org Capstone Committee Co-Coordinator
+Lynn M. Coffinlcoffin@sheltonpublicschools.orgCapstone Committee Co-Coordinator